Event Budget Sheet

 Categorize Expenses

 Organize your expenses into categories to make the budget more manageable.
 Common categories include venue and production, marketing and promotion, personnel, catering, transportation, and miscellaneous.
-This categorization helps in better understanding and controlling costs.
+This categorization helps you better understand and control costs.

 Allocate Budget to Each Category